How Bookmakers Make Money

 The Foundation: Probability and Odds Explained

-Before we can understand the bookmaker's edge, we need to grasp the relationship between probability and odds.
+To understand the bookmaker's edge, you need to know how probability and odds relate.

-• Probability: This is the mathematical likelihood of an event occurring, usually expressed as a percentage (0% = impossible, 100% = certain).
-For example, a fair coin toss has a 50% probability of landing on Heads and a 50% probability of landing on Tails.
+- Probability: The likelihood of an event occurring, expressed as a percentage.
+A fair coin toss has a 50% probability for Heads and 50% for Tails.

-• Odds: These represent the price or return a bookmaker offers for a specific outcome.
-Decimal odds, the standard in many parts of the world including Europe and Australia, are beautifully simple.
-They tell you the total amount you will receive back for every $1 staked if your bet wins.
-This total includes your original stake.
+- Odds: The price a bookmaker offers for a specific outcome.
+Decimal odds tell you the total return per $1 staked if your bet wins, including your original stake.

-In a "perfect" market with no profit margin for the bookmaker, the decimal odds would be the direct inverse of the probability:
+In a "perfect" market with no bookmaker margin, decimal odds are the inverse of probability:

 Introducing the Secret Sauce: The Margin (Overround, Vig, Juice)

-Let's revisit our coin toss.
-Instead of offering 2.00 for both Heads and Tails (representing the true 50% probability), a bookmaker might offer:
+Instead of offering 2.00 for both Heads and Tails, a bookmaker might offer:

 Real-World Example: A Football Match